Nan Goldin: Early life

 Goldin was born in Washington, D.C., in 1953 to middle-class Jewish parents, and grew up in the Boston suburb of Swampscott, moving to Lexington in her teens.
 Goldin's father worked in broadcasting and served as the chief economist for the Federal Communications Commission.
 Goldin had early exposure to tense family relationships, as her parents often argued about Goldin's older sister Barbara who ultimately committed suicide when Goldin was 11: "This was in 1965, when teenage suicide was a taboo subject.
 I was very close to my sister and aware of some of the forces that led her to choose suicide.
 I saw the role that her sexuality and its repression played in her destruction.
 Because of the times, the early sixties, women who were angry and sexual were frightening, outside the range of acceptable behavior, beyond control.
 By the time she was eighteen, she saw that her only way to get out was to lie down on the tracks of the commuter train outside of Washington, D.C.
 It was an act of immense will."

 Goldin began to smoke marijuana and date an older man.
 She left home by age 13 and subsequently lived in various foster homes.
 At 16 she enrolled at the Satya Community School in Lincoln, MA, that followed the educational concept of Summerhill.
 After Polaroid donated some cameras to the school, a staff member (existential psychologist Rollo May's daughter) introduced Goldin to photography in 1969 when she was sixteen years old.
 She got to be the school photographer and became "obsessed with recording my life".
 Still struggling from her sister's death, Goldin used the camera to cherish her relationships with those she photographed.
 At first she tried to emulate early as well as contemporary fashion photography by the likes of Guy Bourdin and Helmut Newton in French and Italian Vogue magazine issues she stole and then she and her peers would be occupied with for hours.
 Henry Horenstein, whose evening class at New England School of Photography Goldin attended, appreciated her pictures and showed her Larry Clark's book Tulsa that had just come out in 1971 and documented Clark's life within a group of "speedfreaks".
 It opened her eyes and shifted her focus from fashion to art photography.
 Through Horenstein Goldin also got to know the work of August Sander and Lisette Model (Goldin attended a class by her in 1974).
-She finally enrolled at the School of the Museum of Fine Arts in Boston with her friend from Satya, David Armstrong.
+She finally enrolled at the School of the Museum of Fine Arts, Boston with her friend from Satya, David Armstrong.
 There she met Philip-Lorca diCorcia and Mark Morrisroe, and began to photograph in color.